LiquoriChris/blog/_posts/2019-03-29-intro-to-yaml-build-definitions.md

 Azure DevOps introduced YAML (Yet Another Markup Language) to use in build definitions, which has many advantages over using the traditional visual designer.
 First, let's go over a description of what YAML is, and how it started.

 YAML was designed with humans in mind.
 It was structured so it can be easily read by humans, describing exactly what it was going to do.
-It can be interepted by scripting languages and is easy to implement, especially, in this case, Azure DevOps.
+It can be interpreted by scripting languages and is easy to implement, especially, in this case, Azure DevOps.

 There are two way to start building your definition using YAML, using a built in template Azure DevOps has provided, which is many or by utilizing the "View YAML" feature in the visual designer.
-When creating a new build definition, Azure DevOps will provided a plethra of template to start with, a shell of your build definition, that you can customize and tailor to your organization.
+When creating a new build definition, Azure DevOps will provided a plethora of template to start with, a shell of your build definition, which you can customize and tailor to your organization.
 Another handy feature is by clicking on the "View YAML" button above any task, this will show your task in a YAML format with all values exactly how you had it.
 All you need to do get started creating YAML build definitions is:

 <p align="left">
 - Enable the preview feature under your profile picture and clicking on "Preview Features>Enable YAML Pipeline Creation Experience" <BR>